 Request a Workshop or Training about Sexual Violence

-The Workshop Request Form must be submitted at least two weeks prior to the requested date and the location must be reserved and confirmed at least one week in advance.
+The Workshop Request Form must be submitted at least four weeks prior to the requested date and the location must be reserved and confirmed at least one week in advance.

 Programs will be facilitated by SVR student volunteers and/or SVR professional staff.